Which search results are organic and which are paid?

-Optimising your website is so much easier when you understand the basics of how Search Engines work and how they arrive at their results.
-You can use this information to increase your rankings on the Search Engine Results Page (SERP) – the page you get after typing in a search query.
-A SERP is divided into natural or organic SEO and paid search results where Google shows you any relevant ads it has for that particular search query.
+Optimizing your website is so much easier when you understand the basics of how search engines work and how they arrive at their results.
+With a stronger understanding, you can use this information to increase your rankings in the Search Engine Results Pages (SERPs) – the page you get after typing in a search query.
+A SERP is divided into natural or organic SEO and paid search results, where Google shows you any relevant ads it has for that particular search query.
 So, how does this all work exactly?

 That is the primary reason why links to your site (inbound links) are so important.
-Links to your website from other websites will give the Search Engine spiders more “food” to chew on.
+Links to your website from other websites will give the spiders more “food” to chew on.

 Your search then gives you an ordered list of ranked pages thanks to Google’s algorithm.
 Google’s algorithm – the software program that calculates the value of each page based on several factors, such as page relevance to the search query – then decides which pages to show you.

 This happens in less than a second.
 You can click on any of those results by looking at the title and snippet or description as well as the URL or address displayed to determine if that is what you are looking for.
 Google is never paid for any of these results.

 Take a look at Matt Cutts’ – Google’s Anti Web Spam Engineer – video above, where he explains in detail how search engines work in relation to natural or organic search results.